Spoonaroni/C-Programming-A-Modern-Approach/07/projects/11/README.md

 Write a program that takes a first name and a last name entered by the user and displays the last name, a comma, and the first initial, followed by a period:

 ```
-Enter a first and last anem: Lloyd Fosdick
+Enter a first and last name: Lloyd Fosdick
 Fosdick, L.
 ```